Keeping an Eye on Things: Deep Learned Features for Long-Term Visual Localization: Experiments

 \subsection{Visual Teach and Repeat}

-In order to test the performance of the learned features, we add them to the \ac{VTR} system, which normally relies on sparse \ac{SURF} for localization.
-More detail on \ac{VTR} can be found in \cite{Paton2018} and the \ac{VTR} code base is available online\footnote{\ac{VTR} code available at http://utiasasrl.github.io/vtr3 from Sept.
-28, 2021}.
-We insert the learned features without making substantial changes to \ac{VTR} feature matching and pose estimation.
-Instead, we rely on the existing sparse descriptor matching and do not add the keypoint scores used in training, but plan to include dense descriptor matching (\ref{eq:matching}) and keypoint scores in future work.
+In order to test the performance of the learned features, we add them to the \ac{VTR} system.
+While a user manually drives the robot to teach a new path, \ac{VTR} creates a spatio-temporal pose graph that serves as the map.
+The path is repeated by alternating between VO and localizing keyframes.
+VT\&R does not compute global poses, but only finds the relative offset to a keyframe in the map.
+In multi-experience localization, poses and detected features for each repeat is stored in the pose graph.
+More detail on \ac{VTR} can be found in \cite{Paton2018}, and the \ac{VTR} code base is available online\footnote{VT\&R code at http://utiasasrl.github.io/vtr3}.
+We insert the learned feature detector and descriptors without making substantial changes to \ac{VTR}.
+Instead, we use the existing sparse descriptor matcher and do not add the keypoint scores used in training, but plan to include dense descriptor matching and keypoint scores in future work.
 Note that in the experiments, we match live images directly to the map without using intermediate experiences.
+Since VT\&R still relies on SURF for VO, the learned features introduce additional computation and we had to reduce the maximum speed of the robot to 0.8 m/s in order to run the experiment.

 We complete three experiments.
-For the first we train a network on the Multiseason dataset and run \ac{VTR}'s localization module in offline mode on held-out repeats from the same dataset to show that we can match features from different seasonal conditions.
-See Figure \ref{fig:offline_images} for images from each repeat.
+We start by comparing to other state-of-the-art methods with code available online, specifically SuperPoint \cite{detone2018a}, D2-Net \cite{dusmanu2019}, and R2D2 \cite{revaud2019}.
+This comparison is done offline in PyTorch (not in VT\&R) for localization only on held-out repeats from the Multiseason dataset, see Figure \ref{fig:offline_images}.
+Our method uses a network trained on the Multiseason and In-The-Dark datasets, while we use weights provided with the other methods.